machaao/machaao-py/README.md

 # machaao-py
-An easy to use abstraction for connecting MACHAAO Platform APIs to your chatbot logic
+An easy to use abstraction module for connecting MACHAAO Platform APIs to your chatbot logic
 Author: Abhishek Raj

 ### Install